MarkRBest/markrbest.github.io/_posts/2024-09-03-reading-list.md

 This book is great.
 The issue with A/B testing is that you want to switch over to the best model as quickly as possible.
 The author is ex-getco and its very well written.

 * [Experimentation for Engineers: From A/B testing to Bayesian optimization](https://a.co/d/gItrgAC)

+Timothy Master's books are a good read for those wanting to build quantitative strategies.
+He does a lot of data mining, so the books address common issues that come from this.
+They include topics like, probability of false discovery, combinatorial symmetric cross validation (CSCV), optimisation objectives and much more.

 * [Statistically Sound Indicators For Financial Market Prediction: Algorithms in C++](https://a.co/d/fi2g6TS)
 * [Testing and Tuning Market Trading Systems: Algorithms in C++](https://amzn.eu/d/2T57Z9f)